Who's This For

 It’s like walking into a travel agent and saying “I want to go on vacation” with nothing else to offer.
 They can help, but it would be easier if you knew what kind of experience you’re looking for, what aligns with your interests, what matters to you.

-That’s the shift: from “what activities should I list?” to “what story am I trying to tell?”
+That’s the shift: from “what activities should I list?” to “what story am I trying to create?”

 The Partnership Shift

-One way to start thinking differently: imagine your NSF CAREER as a journey.
+One way to start thinking differently: imagine your broader impacts and societal impact planning as a journey.

 Not just a research journey, but an integrated journey where research, education, and broader impacts move together.
 You’re a character in this story.
 Your students and postdocs are characters.
 Your partners are characters.
 The communities and institutions you work with are characters.